Emily Brenner believes the best time to talk about the end of a marriage is at the beginning of a marriage.

 “It’s an PrenupUP - there are many new ideas for couples to consider,” says Brenner whose firm bills hourly and suggests everyone review any contract (including the prenup that she helps write) with his/her own attorney before signing.

 “We have a hard time thinking about the business aspect of marriage.
 We are supposed to believe love conquers all and that money doesn’t enter the equation.
-But so many divorces are rooted in money politics,” says Brenner.
+But so many of divorces are rooted in money politics,” says Brenner.

 Already on board with a reassuring prenup on file?
 Note that with changes in 2019 tax laws, alimony is no longer deductible, so you may want to adjust any figures in your contract.